 Family plan notes

 The slow cooker gets a lot of use in this meal plan, as opposed to the oven and stove top.
-The oven is called to help in two recipes but there are alternatives:
+The oven is called to help in two recipes, but if it’s too hot for you to turn it on, here are alternatives:

 Roasted vegetables: you can grill them on the barbecue instead.